 I am an Artist, Designer, Activist, Educator, Writer and Musician.
 I have a Degree in Fine Art and a Masters in Computer Related Design (Interaction Design).
 My studio and street work ranges across all media but is primarily in the Graphic Arts.
 My main focus is on Signs, Memes and Symbols and how the struggles over the meaning of these Signs is amplified by Social Networks and Political Movements.

-I currently am the Course Leader for the Graphic Design BA(Hons) Degree Course at the School of Art and Design at the University of Bedfordshire.
+I am currently the Cluster Leader of Communication Design and Course Leader for the Graphic Design and Illustration Degree Courses at the Luton School of Art and Design at the University of Bedfordshire.
 I have taught art and design and been involved in research projects at The Slade School Of Art, Kingston University and London South Bank University and led numerous workshops and given talks in several art schools in the rest of the UK and Europe, Asia and the USA.

 In the 90’s I was involved with the early Web, doing sone of the first gig webcasts with bands like The Shamen using the first Apple Quicktime cameras rather than video because of the ADSL speed!
 I created video for Derby Playhouse for use as projections and special effects in Richard III, and video sculptures that were installed in clubs like Oscillate that hosted live shows from bands on labels like Warp such as Autechre and Aphex Twin.
 I was part of a arts collective, Resonance, that provided internet and art installations in early 90’s rave clubs.

 I design bold, ethical, politically and socially engaged work.
 In the past I have worked in design research at Phillips, the Computer Related Design Research Studio at the Royal College Of Art, where I worked alongside design studio Dunne and Raby and at Amsterdam based Multimedia studio Mediamatic.